How to Manage Third-Party APT Repos on Debian with extrepo

 ModeBehavior

-autoUses .onion if available, otherwise falls back to tunnel mode.
+autoUses .onion when available, otherwise falls back to tunnel.

-if-onionUses .onion if available, otherwise uses the regular URL without Tor.
+if-onionUses .onion when available, otherwise keeps the normal URL.

 tor: auto